jschrier/blog/_posts/2024-04-21-Electric-tongue.md

 tags: science chemistry wine
 ---

-[AlphaMOS sells a FET-based electric tongue](https://www.alpha-mos.com/taste-analysis-astree-electronic-tongue), which you can use for [wine-quality determination](https://www.hackster.io/news/an-e-tongue-that-whines-about-bad-wine-bd9cc0c50111) (advance prediction of spoilage)
+[AlphaMOS sells a FET-based electric tongue](https://www.alpha-mos.com/taste-analysis-astree-electronic-tongue), which you can use for [wine-quality determination](https://www.hackster.io/news/an-e-tongue-that-whines-about-bad-wine-bd9cc0c50111) (advance prediction of spoilage) **What can it do?...**

 They claim: